ndugger/webmake/readme.md

 Since HTML modules are not implemented by any browser yet, WebMake allows you to compile your modules to regular JavaScript as well.
 More information coming soon.

 ### File Bundles
-WebMake supports bundling and code splitting in the form of Web Bundles.
+WebMake will support bundling and code splitting in the form of Web Bundles.

 ### Code Modules
 WebMake treats most web-compatible resources as first class modules.